Even in Arcadia: Critical

-Even in Arcadia was met with generally favorable reviews.
+Even in Arcadia was met with mixed reviews.
 At Metacritic, which assigns a rating out of 100 to reviews from professional publications, the album received a weighted average score of 64, based on eight reviews, which the website categorised as "generally favorable" reception.

 Neil Z. Yeung of AllMusic gave Even in Arcadia a positive review, commending the band for incorporating many different "styles" on the album.
 He described the track "Caramel" as the album standout, while deeming the album "a streamlined evolution of their established sound".
 Writing for Clash, Susan Hansen opined that the album "is an absorbing listen" and that the band explores "unused genre territory" on the record.
-Hansen ends her review by stating that "Sleep Token's mastery of building musical enigma is completely seamless and continuous, and Even in Arcadia is no exception.
-It's a unique commercial and artistic asset, which cannot be taught.
-If anything, they take the precise quality to the next level on this project, with a refinement that's there for everyone to witness".
-Emma Wilkes of Kerrang! wrote an overall positive review, describing the track "Past Self" as "airy synth-and-drum-machine pop" that "gets a little wobbly," but claiming that the album's "minor quibbles are easily dwarfed by the height of its peaks".
-Rishi Shah of NME acclaimed the album, opining that it "shatters any pressure of expectation into oblivion, building on the bravery of its predecessor, sonically, while its lyrics reveal the most exposed version of Vessel we've seen yet.
-From Eden to Arcadia – and beyond – let the worship continue".
+Emma Wilkes of Kerrang! wrote an overall positive review, describing the track "Past Self" as "airy synth-and-drum-machine pop" that "gets a little wobbly", but claiming that the album's "minor quibbles are easily dwarfed by the height of its peaks".
+Rishi Shah of NME acclaimed the album, opining that it "shatters any pressure of expectation into oblivion, building on the bravery of its predecessor, sonically...".

-Conversely, the album was panned by Eli Enis of Pitchfork, who described it as "smooth, flat, edgeless, and utterly lacking in dynamic payoffs, despite its many attempts to swing from breathy ballads to bludgeoning breakdowns".
-Likewise, a staff reviewer from Sputnikmusic was critical of the album, criticizing its lyrics and describing the album as "probably the band's best and worst work yet".
-The reviewer continued by stating that "Sleep Token have conclusively proven themselves to be wholly incompetent songwriters, and everything here is almost offensively boring".
+Conversely, the album was panned by Eli Enis of Pitchfork, who described it as "smooth, flat, edgeless, and utterly lacking in dynamic payoffs, despite its many attempts to swing from breathy ballads to bludgeoning breakdowns", and that "if metal has to reconfigure itself into Benson Boone with a Spirit Halloween gift card in order to reassert its commercial authority, then maybe it's better off toiling away in basements.
+At least there it can retain its dignity".
+One staff reviewer from Sputnikmusic was critical of its lyrics and called the band "wholly incompetent songwriters" and that the album itself was "almost offensively boring".

+Ben Beaumont-Thomas, music editor of The Guardian, named Even in Arcadia the worst album of the year, believing that "it sounds like Maroon 5 if they had an iron deficiency".
+Similarly, Paste ranked it as the second-worst album of 2025 out of fifteen listed.

+Commercial

+Even in Arcadia became a commercial success, debuting atop the UK Albums Chart.
+The album debuted at number one on the US Billboard 200 with 127,000 album-equivalent units, including 73,500 pure album sales.
+The album amassed their first songs to chart on the UK Singles Chart, where the lead single "Emergence" became the band's first top 20 single, peaking at number 17, as well as becoming their first song to enter the US Billboard Hot 100, peaking at number 57.
+In April, "Caramel" became the band's first single to become a top 10 hit in their home country.
+In the United States, it became their first top 40 hit, peaking at number 34.

 Accolades

-At the 68th Annual Grammy Awards, "Emergence" was nominated for "Best Metal Performance" while "Caramel" was nominated for "Best Rock Performance" at the 68th Annual Grammy Awards.
+At the 68th Annual Grammy Awards, "Emergence" was nominated for "Best Metal Performance" while "Caramel" was nominated for "Best Rock Song".